WHK (AM): Radio Seaway ownership (2001–2003)

 In announcing the format change—reported on as "a new version of WRMR"—Radio Seaway billed WCLV's format as "classic pop".
 The station placed an emphasis on older standards from the 1930s and 1940s, along with assorted show tunes, in an attempt to make the format hold a more sophisticated sound along the lines of WCLV-FM's classical format.
 In response to WRMR's format attracting older demos, Robert Conrad, WCLV's co-founder and president, said, "the people who grew up with Bach aren't around anymore either."
 The entirety of WRMR's air talent was retained for WCLV except for Bill Randle and Rob Schuler; Randle joined WCLV in 2002, while Schuler stayed with Salem as WFHM-FM's midday host.
 Jim Davis, WRMR's operations manager since 2000, again both programmed and assumed on-air duties.

 The long-running Irish Hour with Gerry Quinn, a WRMR staple, also made the move to WCLV on Sunday mornings.
 WCLV-FM news director Hugh Danaceau also did live drive-time newscasts on the AM station until his death in 2003.
 Many of WCLV-FM's long-running specialty shows, including Weekend Radio, the City Club of Cleveland's weekly forum, and Footlight Parade were also aired; Footlight Parade host Bill Rudman also hosted a Saturday afternoon program for the AM station.

-On January 1, 2003, WCLV's call sign was changed to WRMR, reinforcing the station's link to the former WRMR at and to resolve confusion between it and WCLV-FM.